PiyushKBhattacharyya/Digital-Nurture-4.0-DotNetFSE-2205484/Solutions-DotNet_FSE/Week-2/Additional-Exercises/Exercise1/README.md

 # Creating Non-Clustered, Clustered, and Composite Indexes

 ## Objective
-This project demonstrates how to **optimize query performance** by applying:
+This additional assignment demonstrates how to **optimize query performance** by applying:

 - Non-Clustered Index
 - Clustered Index